Sarah-Shahid/Sarah-Summiya-Zoha_SudokuGame/README.md

   - Zoha Ahsan (545764)

   **Summiya Aurangzeb:**
   Documentation Manager.
-Added her functions is the code and the extra coloured feature.
+Added her functions in the code and the extra coloured feature.

   **Sarah Shahid:**